 |South Point 400||Las Vegas, Nv||Las Vegas Motor Speedway||Round of 8|

 16 drivers qualify for the playoffs, and the rounds are split into three races each.
 After the first three playoff races, the number of playoff drivers is whittled down to 12.
 After races four through six, the number of playoff drivers then drops to eight.
 After races seven to nine, the number of playoff drivers remaining is only four.
 The drivers are eliminated based on their number of playoff points.

 What is the championship four?

-The playoffs culminate with the tenth and final race where there are only the remaining four drivers that can win it all.
+The playoffs culminate in the tenth and final race: the NASCAR Cup Series Championship at Phoenix Raceway.
+At this race, only four championship drivers remain eligible to win the championship.
 These four drivers are known as the “Championship Four.”
-The Championship Four partake in the final race where there are still 40 drivers total.
-The first of the four to cross the finish line is crowned the champion for the season.
+The Championship Four participate in the final race, alongside 36 other competitors who are eligible to win the race, but not the championship.
+The first of the Championship Four drivers to cross the finish line is crowned the NASCAR Cup Series champion.